vacp2p/rfc/content/docs/rfcs/35/README.md

 Specifically, it adds support to the [`ChaChaPoly`](https://www.ietf.org/rfc/rfc7539.txt) cipher for symmetric authenticated encryption.
-It further describes how the [Noise Protocol Framework](http://www.noiseprotocol.org/noise.html) can be used to exchange cryptographic keys and encrypt/decrypt messages in a way that that the latter are authenticated and protected by *strong forward secrecy*.
+It further describes how the [Noise Protocol Framework](http://www.noiseprotocol.org/noise.html) can be used to exchange cryptographic keys and encrypt/decrypt messages in a way that the latter are authenticated and protected by *strong forward secrecy*.

-This ultimately allows Waku applications to instantiate end-to-end encrypted communication channels with strong conversational security guarantees, similarly as done by [5/SECURE-TRANSPORT](https://specs.status.im/spec/5) but in a more modular way, adapting key-exchange protocols to the knowledge communicating parties have of each other.
+This ultimately allows Waku applications to instantiate end-to-end encrypted communication channels with strong conversational security guarantees, as similarly done by [5/SECURE-TRANSPORT](https://specs.status.im/spec/5) but in a more modular way, adapting key-exchange protocols to the knowledge communicating parties have of each other.